-Surgical orthodontics, or orthognathic surgery, is used to correct severe cases that include bad bites, jaw bone abnormalities, and malocclusion.
-Oral and maxillofacial surgery is one of the nine recognized dental specialties, and focuses on treating complex craniofacial cases that involve the mouth, jaw, face, and skull.
-If surgical orthodontics is indicated in your treatment process, your orthodontist will work with an oral and maxillofacial surgeon to ensure that you receive the best care possible.
+Orthognathic surgery also referred to as surgical orthodontics, can correct severe cases like bad bites, malocclusion, and jaw bone abnormalities.
+Oral and maxillofacial surgery is one of nine dental specialties that focuses on treating complex craniofacial issues involving the mouth, face, jaw, and skull.
+If surgical orthodontics is indicated in your treatment plan, your orthodontist will work in tandem with an oral and maxillofacial surgeon to ensure the highest quality of care.

-Surgical orthodontics may be used to treat adults with improper bites or other aesthetic concerns.
-You may need surgery if your jaws are incorrectly aligned and you are seeking orthodontic treatment as an adult.
-Typically, jaw growth stops by age 16 in females and 18 in males.
-In some cases, a proper bite cannot be achieved with orthodontic treatment alone.
-Orthognathic surgery will help properly align the jaw, and braces will then be used to move the teeth into their proper positions.
+Your jaw typically stops growing by age 16 in females and 18 in males.
+In some instances, a bite cannot be corrected with orthodontic treatment alone.
+Orthognathic surgery can help to align the jaw, and then braces will be used to move the teeth into their desired positions.

-Your orthodontist will indicate if orthognathic surgery is needed as part of your treatment, and will then work with you and your surgeon to ensure the best treatment outcomes.
+Your orthodontist can indicate if orthognathic surgery is required as part of your treatment, and can then work with you and your surgeon to ensure the best outcome.

-An oral and maxillofacial surgeon will perform your orthognathic surgery in a hospital.
-The length of the surgery will depend on the severity of your issue, but will typically take several hours.
-Recovery time will be approximately two weeks, during which it is recommended to take a break from work or school.
-After your jaw has sufficiently healed, your orthodontist will once again “fine-tune” your bite.
-After surgery, you will have to wear braces, and most braces are removed within six to 12 months following surgery.
-After your braces are removed, you will wear a retainer to help maintain your new smile.
+Your orthognathic surgery will be performed by an oral and maxillofacial surgeon in a hospital setting.
+The duration of surgery will depend on the severity of your case but typically lasts several hours.
+Recovery time is two weeks, during which you should plan to take a break from work or school, if possible.
+When your jaw has healed to a sufficient degree, your orthodontist will perform a “fine tuning” of your bite.
+After recovering from surgery, you will be required to wear braces, which are typically removed after 6 to 12 months.
+After your appliance comes off, you will wear a retainer to maintain your new and improved smile.

-Orthognathic surgery is just like any medical surgery, so there are some risks involved.
-However, the process of orthognathic surgery is not new, and it has been performed for many years in practices and hospitals.
-If you’re concerned about an upcoming surgery, please contact our practice and let us know.
-We are happy to answer any questions that you may have, and provide you with any additional information.
-Your comfort is important to us.
+Orthognathic surgery is like any other surgery, so there may be risks involved.
+However, the procedure is not new and has been performed successfully for many years in practices and hospitals the world over.
+If you are concerned about a surgery you have scheduled, please contact our practice and let us know.
+We are pleased to answer any questions you might have, and can provide you with additional information to ensure your absolute comfort.

-The Oak Park and La Grange orthodontists at Battistoni and Beam Orthodontics provide the highest quality orthodontic treatment.
-From stylish colored braces to Invisalign, no matter what your orthodontic issue is, our team is here to help.
-We strive to provide cutting edge, caring and affordable orthodontics in La Grange, Countryside, Oak Park, Elmwood Park, River Forest and the surrounding area.
+Contact the Oak Park and La Grange orthodontists at Battistoni and Beam Orthodontics to choose from stylish colored braces, Invisalign, and a number of other options for straightening your smile.
+Call or email today for cutting edge and affordable orthodontics in Oak Park, Elmwood, La Grange, Countryside, Park, River Forest and the surrounding area.
 Dr Battistoni and Dr Beam are committed to ensuring every patient has an exceptional experience on their way to their dream smile.